Housing and Community Development Fellowships

 Full time graduate students in Anthropology, City and Regional Planning, Criminology and Criminal Justice, Public Administration and Social Work are eligible to apply.
 Students will be selected based on their academic and professional promise and their potential to contribute to selected placement agencies.

-Students receive an hourly paid wage and tuition remission.
+Students receive a monthly paid stipend and tuition remission.